usamec/ml2/hw1b/README.md

 Based on previous observations, do something better (I can do slightly less than 7 MSE).

+## What to submit

+Training code for each subtask, weights for each subtask, and a PDF report (mainly focusing on the second task and explaining your techniques in the third task).

 ## Allowed and disallowed techniques